On discrete rarefaction waves in a nonlinear Schr\"odinger equation toy model for weak turbulence: Introduction

 The paper will proceed as follows.
-In Section \ref{s:conlaw}, we recall some discrete conservation laws related to the Toy Model to be applied later.
+In Section \ref{s:conlaw}, we recall some conserved quantities related to the Toy Model to be applied later.
 Then, in Section \ref{s:discrar}, we recall the modified discrete Burgers equation and corresponding rarefaction wave approximation using the Madelung transformation from \cite{CMOS1}.
 We proceed in Section \ref{s:rarefaction} to discuss properties of rarefaction wave solutions to a discrete Burgers equation, drawing largely from an explicit solution in \cite{B-NK1,B-NR1}, and study boundary effects in symmetric discrete Burgers equation.
-In Section \ref{sect:pert} we linearize about the explicit rarefaction wave in \eqref{e:toy_model} and then study the robustness of the discrete Burgers rarefaction wave rigorously (and arguably sharply) using a Gronwall type argument.
-Finally, we present flux computations related to truncated conservation laws, discuss future work, open problems and an illustrative computation about the rarefaction wave linearization in discrete $L^2$ spaces, which we hope will provide for more robust control of mass transfer through rarefaction waves in the Toy Model in Section \ref{sect:rem}.
+In Section \ref{sect:pert} we prove an error bound for the discrete Burgers rarefaction wave in \eqref{e:toy_model} rigorously (and arguably sharply) using a Gronwall type argument.
+Finally, in Section \ref{sect:rem}, we present flux computations related to truncated conservation laws, discuss future work, open problems and an illustrative computation about the rarefaction wave linearization in discrete $L^2$ spaces, which we hope will provide for more robust control of mass transfer through rarefaction waves in the Toy Model.